test-fullautomation/testresultwebapp/README.md

 ### Run-time view

-The run-time view shows you test cases grouped by compnent.
+The run-time view shows you test cases grouped by component.
 The size of a block is relative for the run-time of a test case.
 This allows you to optimize the run-time of a your test suite.